Privacy Policy

 What we collect

 As you learn and plan.
-Your module progress, your saved "why," your campaign plan and tasks, and your signature counts and target dates.
-For petition signatures, we track your numbers, not your signers' personal information — signer details stay on your paper petitions and go to the DC Board of Elections, not to us.
+We keep your module progress and your saved "why."
+We keep your campaign plan and tasks, plus your signature counts and target dates.
+For petition signatures, we track your numbers, not your signers' personal information.
+Signer details stay on your paper petitions and go to the DC Board of Elections rather than to us.

 Well-being check-ins.
 If you choose to share a weekly check-in, we keep it private to you and use it only to offer support and tailor your plan.
-It is never scored, ranked, or shared, and you can delete it anytime.
+It is never scored or ranked.
+It is never shared.
+You can delete it anytime.

 Your profile and any public content.
-If you build a candidate profile, add a photo or logo, or post to a shared board or the "Reasons We're Running" wall, you choose what's private, cohort-only, or public.
-Public content is opt-in, reviewed, and you can remove it at any time.
+You may build a candidate profile or add a photo or logo.
+You may post to a shared board or the "Reasons We're Running" wall.
+In each case you choose its visibility.
+You can keep it private.
+You can make it cohort-only or public.
+Public content is opt-in and reviewed.
+You can remove it at any time.
 We never publish your home address.

 When you ask for help.
-If you contact a mentor or the team through the support form, we collect the topic(s) you choose, anything you choose to write, and how to reach you.
+If you contact a mentor or the team through the support form, we collect the topic(s) you choose.
+We also collect anything you choose to write and how to reach you.
 This goes to the Capital Stonewall Democrats mentor team and is never published.

 When you give.
 Donations are processed by our payment provider, GoodChange.
 We receive confirmation and basic details to thank you and keep records; we do not collect or store your card number.
 Gifts support the program, not individual candidates.

 Automatically.
-Standard technical data (like IP address and browser type) processed by our host to run and secure the site, and privacy-respecting, cookieless analytics so we can improve it.
-We do not use Google Analytics or cross-site advertising trackers.
+Standard technical data (like IP address and browser type) processed by our host to run and secure the site.
+We also use Google Analytics 4 to understand how the site is used so we can improve it.
+It sets cookies and sends usage data to Google, with IP anonymization on.
+We honor Do Not Track and Global Privacy Control: if your browser sends either signal, analytics never loads.
+No cookies load and no data goes to Google.
+We do not use cross-site advertising trackers and we never serve ads.
 We use a bot-protection check on some forms.

 Preview mode.
 Before you sign in or submit a form, anything you enter stays in your browser only and is not sent to our servers.
 You can clear it anytime.